andykirk/blox/README.md

 Containers are always full-width and contain a number of panels.
 There's a 100 wide panel, and then there's a 50/50 one, and 33/33/33 etc. The plan, ultimately, is to allow panels to be merged (and unmerged) to allow for things like 33/66 splits.

-There are also two special panels that don't like inside containers that float left or right and you can set the default width of those.
+There are also two special panels that don't live inside containers that float left or right and you can set the default width of those.

 This is just a layout tool, but it's not built into any WYSIWYG - that's the beauty of it.